 The authority for DHS plan review specifically relates to the building, heating ventilation and air conditioning (HVAC) systems, and fire protection system construction projects for the above listed health care facilities.

-Initial contact meetings for all health care projects are structured to promote compliance with the appropriate codes, familiarize the design team with Wisconsin inspection processes, and establish communication links.
-As part of the process, it is highly recommended that an initial contact meeting be established with all stakeholders early in the early planning states of any health care project.
+Pre-design meetings for all health care projects are structured to promote compliance with the appropriate codes, familiarize the design team with Wisconsin inspection processes, and establish communication links.
+As part of the process, it is highly recommended that a pre-design meeting be established with all stakeholders early in the early planning states of any health care project.